 Short Hard Part

+When growing out a haircut, you want to avoid that awkward stage—and a hard part can help.
 "Refreshing a hard side part can help extend a haircut that started as a skin fade as it grows out," Ortiz says.
 "This sharp, short hard part can be achieved by an experienced barber using a razor."

+Haircuts with short sides and a long top continue to be a popular men's style, for thick hair especially.
 "This deep, asymmetrical part balances thicker hair by distributing the amount of hair combed over," Ortiz says.
 "This makes the longer side of hair easier to style with a light, shiny pomade versus needing a stronger hold for larger amounts of hair."
 Try STMNT Classic Pomade ($25).

+More subtle than the 1950s greaser 'do, this contemporary take replaces volume with a hard part to create interest.
 "This natural hard part curves slightly with the head and enhances the softness of the haircut," Ortiz says.

 Ortiz says that this longer cut will require a little more styling.
 "Use a low-shine, high-hold pomade to hold the slicked-back hair, add texture, and achieve a malleable finish."
 Try Baxter of California Hard Cream Pomade ($23).